kjac/FormEditor/Tutorials/RatingsPartThree.md

 ![Submission statistics](img/RatingsPartThree/review form property statistics.png)

 ## Closing remarks
-This part of the tutorial should give you an idea of how you can help your editors, both in terms of automation and the editorial experience.
-We've ended up with a rating system that "just works" without troubling the editors at all with the details of how and why.
+This part of the tutorial should give you an idea of how you can help your editors in terms of automation and simplified editorial experience.
+We've ended up with a rating system that "just works" without troubling the editors with the details of how and why.

 In the upcoming (probably last) part of this tutorial we'll have a look at how you can reuse the ratings when listing articles.
 Until then, happy coding!